kacperbylicki/netguru_recruitment_movie_api_task/README.md

 * To run tests type `docker exec movie_backend yarn test`

 ⚠️ If You're using MacOs with docker-compose, You have to replace `${POSTGRES_HOST}` and `${REDIS_HOST}` env variables in docker-compose.yml with `host.docker.internal`.

+## ⚠️ Issue

+I can't manage what causes `Error 137` of `movie_usage` Docker container during PR tests

+Error 137 is OOM error, but memory usage of those containers during tests is ~100MB, while Github runner memory limit is 6.971GB.

+In local environment or in DO Droplet everything runs as it should.

 ## Usage